-- (i) for the Union territory without Legislature, the Central Government; - (ii) for the Union territory of Puducherry, the Union territory Government; - (iii) for the Union territory of Delhi, the Central Ministry of Urban Development; - (iv) for the State, the State Government.
+- I. for the Union territory without Legislature, the Central Government; - II. for the Union territory of Puducherry and Union territory of Jammu and Kashmir, the Union territory Government; - III. for the Union territory of Delhi, the Central Ministry of Urban Development; - IV. for the State, the State Government.

-8. What are the important responsibilities of the appropriate Government?
+5. What are the important responsibilities of the Appropriate Government?

-- a) As per section 84 the appropriate Government is required to notify Rules for the implementation of the Act, within six months of its commencement. - b) As per section 20 the appropriate Government is required to establish the Regulatory Authority within 1 year from its commencement i.e. maximum by 30th April, 2017. - c) As per section 20 the appropriate Government is required to designate an officer (preferably Housing Secretary) as interim Regulatory Authority, until the establishment of a full time Regulatory Authority. - d) As per section 43 the appropriate Government is required to establish the Appellate Tribunal within 1 year from its commencement i.e. maximum by 30th April, 2017. - e) As per section 43 the appropriate Government is required to designate an existing Appellate Tribunal (under any other law in force) to be the Appellate Tribunal, until the establishment of a full time Appellate Tribunal. - f) The Chairperson and Members of the Regulatory Authority and the Members of the Appellate Tribunal are required to be appointed based on recommendations of a Selection Committee, thus the appropriate Government is required to constitute the Selection Committee. - g) As per section 28 and section 51 the appropriate Government is required to appoint officers and other employees of Regulatory Authority and the Appellate Tribunal.
-In addition, it is required to identify office space etc. and other infrastructure for its functioning. - h) As per section 41 the Central Government (i.e. the Ministry of HUPA) is required to establish the Central Advisory Council. - i) As per section 75 the appropriate Government is required to constitute a 'Real Estate Regulatory Fund'.
+- a) As per section 84, the appropriate Government is required to notify Rules for the implementation of the Act, within six months of its commencement. - b) As per section 20, the appropriate Government is required to establish the Regulatory Authority within 1 year from its commencement. - c) As per section 20, the appropriate Government is required to designate an officer (preferably Housing Secretary) as interim Regulatory Authority, until the establishment of a full time Regulatory Authority. - d) As per section 43, the appropriate Government is required to establish the Appellate Tribunal within 1 year from its commencement. - e) As per section 43, the appropriate Government is required to designate an existing Appellate Tribunal (under any other law in force) to be the Appellate Tribunal, until the establishment of a full time Appellate Tribunal. - f) The Chairperson and Members of the Regulatory Authority and the Members of the Appellate Tribunal are required to be appointed based on recommendations of a Selection Committee, thus the appropriate Government is required to constitute the Selection Committee. - g) As per section 28 and section 51, the appropriate Government is required to appoint officers and other employees of Regulatory Authority and the Appellate Tribunal respectively. - h) As per section 75, the appropriate Government is required to constitute a 'Real Estate Regulatory Fund'.

-9. Does the definition of 'promoter' include public bodies such as Development Authorities and Housing Boards?
+6. Does the definition of 'promoter' include public bodies such as Development Authorities and Housing Boards?